aurotripathy/edge-sushi-detector-w-unet/README.md

 Much of the recipe is from [Azure Percept training notebook](https://github.com/microsoft/azure-percept-advanced-development/blob/main/machine-learning-notebooks/train-from-scratch/SemanticSegmentationUNet.ipynb).

-I did the training step locally on my machine (with a Nvidia 2080 card) instead of the cloud.
+I did the training step locally on my machine (with a Nvidia 2080 card) instead of Azure ML.

 To get a feel for the demo, [watch a 30-second clip](https://www.youtube.com/watch?v=2mIZ-Qxhjr8).